filecoin-project/venus-docs/go-filecoin-tutorial/How-to-connect-two-nodes-directly.md

   > **NOTICE:** This section includes instructions for two nodes on the **same machine** for development/testing purposes.
 To connect two separate machines, the `--repodir` flag can be removed from each command, unless a different path than the default filecoin repo directory in $HOME/.filecoin is being used for the configuration.

-1. In another terminal, choose a location for the second node's repository directory and supply its path to the intialization script with the `--repodir` option:
+1. In a new terminal, choose a location for the second node's repository directory and supply its path to the intialization script with the `--repodir` option:

 	```sh
 	go-filecoin init --genesisfile $GO_FILECOIN_PATH/fixtures/genesis.car --repodir=$HOME/.filecoin2